dotnet/AspNetCore.Docs/aspnetcore/migration/mvc2.md

 [!code-csharp[Main](samples/sample2.cs)]

-In ASP.NET Core, we hold configurations for our applications in any file and load them as part of middleware bootstrapping.
-The default file for this is *appSettings.json*:
+ASP.NET Core can store configuration data for the application in any file and load them as part of middleware bootstrapping.
+The default file used in the project templates is *appSettings.json*:

 [!code-csharp[Main](samples/sample4.cs)]